|

 life if they hadn’t invented eyeglasses.
 The 3D is fun though and one at times

-process is effectively utilised in Monsters vs. Aliens, but it remains a
+process is effectively utilized in Monsters vs. Aliens, but it remains a

 gimmick.
 You will have just a fine time watching it ordinary 2D, but it should